SiigoDev/siigo_sdk_javascript/docs/ProductApi.md

 > ProductsModel getProduct(id)

-Gets a Product by GUID.
+Gets the product by GUID.

 ### Example